 10. BE MINDFUL OF YOUR ATTITUDE AND WILLINGNESS TO DO REVISIONS

 When you send off the files, be sure to communicate to the producer that if there’s anything they need you to revise, you’re very happy to do so.
 If they come back to you with any type of feedback or request, stay upbeat and positive and assure them that you’re willing to do whatever they need to get the parts they want.
 If your first effort wasn’t what they needed, then the way to keep them from deciding not to hire you again is to be great to work with and cheerful about doing revisions.
 Then do them as quickly as possible.
 And again, maybe sing it once and pop a quick mix to them and have them tell you if you’re getting it how they want it.
 Think like a business person, you are a service provider and you want your client to be happy and hire you again.

 So there you have it.
-Ten tips on keeping a producer happy when you’re recording your own vocals on their track.
-This is all off the top of my head, so if I’ve forgotten anything, please feel free to leave a comment!
+Ten tips on keeping a producer happy when you’re recording your own vocals on their track. please feel free to leave a comment!